kubernetes/community/contributors/design-proposals/api-machinery/apiserver-count-fix.md

 By porting OpenShift's
 [LeaseEndpointReconciler](https://github.com/openshift/origin/blob/master/pkg/cmd/server/election/lease_endpoint_reconciler.go)
-to Kubernetes we can use use the Storage API directly to store Endpoints dynamically within the system.
+to Kubernetes we can use the Storage API directly to store Endpoints dynamically within the system.

 ### Alternate Proposals